J-CF-Leung/Study_Vault/Physics/IB Physics/Introductory quantum mechanics.md

 - As the potential well _gets deeper_, the solutions and energies _approach those of the infinite well_

 ## The 1D quantum harmonic oscillator
+>[!quote]
+>"In this section I will put the harmonic oscillator in its place—on a pedestal."
+>-R. Shankar
 - When studying a particle _close to the ground state_, it is _near the bottom of a potential well_
 - The potential can be _approximated as harmonic_